PlutoPay

 Project

-A Mobile-First Design, responsive web app created as part of the certified UX Design course at CareerFoundry.
+A Mobile-First Responsive Web Application created as part of the UX/UI Design certification program at CareerFoundry.

 Role